Terminal-2 icon

 Transaction identifiers for offline payments

 If your integration uses local communications, your terminals will be able to make Offline EMV and store-and-forward transactions.
-When you experience a network issue, an Approved payment will only generate a transaction identifier with the tender reference:
+When you experience a network issue, an approved payment will only generate a transaction identifier with the tender reference:

-Once the terminal is able to connect to the internet again, the Adyen payments platform will process the payment and generate an alphanumeric PSP reference.
+When the terminal is able to connect to the internet again, the Adyen payments platform will process the payment and generate an alphanumeric PSP reference.
 The PSP reference and tender reference can be found in your Customer Area, and in reports generated by Adyen.

 Receipt data